About Your Endoscopic Submucosal Dissection (ESD) with an Upper Endoscopy

 New York, NY 10065

-When it’s time for your procedure, you’ll be brought into the procedure room and helped onto a procedure table.
-You’ll be attached to equipment to monitor your heart, breathing, and blood pressure.
-You’ll also receive oxygen through a thin tube that rests below your nose.
-A mouth guard will be placed over your teeth to protect them.
+When it’s time for your procedure, a member of your care team will bring you into the procedure room.
+Your care team will attach equipment to monitor your heart, breathing, and blood pressure.
+You’ll get oxygen through a thin tube that rests below your nose.
+They’ll also place a mouth guard over your teeth to protect them.

 At home

-• Try to stay local, and do not travel long distances, such as outside of the country.
+- Try to stay local, and don’t travel long distances, such as outside of the country.

 Follow-up care

 You’ll have a follow-up visit with your healthcare provider 2 weeks after your procedure.
-During this visit, your healthcare provider will talk with you about your results and go over a treatment plan.
+During this visit, they will talk with you about your results and go over a treatment plan.

 Call your healthcare provider if you have: